We don’t support this browser anymore.

 Partnerships specialise in providing affordable housing by teaming up with local authorities and housing associations.
 These partners foot most of the bill, which reduces risk and frees up cash to deploy elsewhere in the business.

-Looking to financial resilience, Vistry's slipped into a net debt position as it looks to drive growth in its Partnerships business.
-But winding down the traditional housebuilding business should help on this front.
+Looking to financial resilience, Vistry's slipped into a net debt position, but winding down the traditional housebuilding business should help on this front.
 Land on the books that doesn't fit the new strategy is set to be sold off and is expected to help Vistry return to a net cash position by the end of 2024.

 This is driving the group’s ambitious shareholder return targets.
-The plan is to return £1bn of cash to shareholders over the next three years, through a combination of share buybacks and special dividends.
-While we anticipate continued buybacks, that figure represents around 25% of the group’s current market value and looks like a steep target in our eyes.
+The plan is to return £1bn of cash to shareholders within three years through a combination of share buybacks and special dividends.
 As always, no shareholder returns are guaranteed.

-In what is an uncertain housing market, Vistry’s strategy shift will likely help it weather the challenges of 2024 better than many of its peers.
+In an uncertain housing market, Vistry’s strategy shift will likely continue to help it weather the challenges of 2024 better than many of its peers.
+A change of Government and promises to refresh planning regulations have brought some early signs of optimism to the sector.
 But when mortgage affordability pressures ease and the housing market picks back up, we think other names in the sector will catch more wind in their sails.

 Environmental, social and governance (ESG) risk